darshmarothi/Blood-Donation-Bank-Management-System/README.md

     User-Friendly Interface: Simple navigation through menu-based interaction.
     MySQL Integration: Seamless database connectivity for efficient data storage and retrieval.

+    You can find the code and project details attached to the file "CS Report" above.

 Technologies Used:

     Python: Core programming language.